Tuto: choosing the right size and dimension for your bicycle inner tube

 • Butyl inner tubes: Offer a good balance between strength, weight and cost.

-• Latex inner tubes: Optimize performance and comfort, but require greater budget and maintenance.
+• Latex inner tubes: Optimize performance and comfort, but require a higher budget and maintenance.

-• TPU inner tubes: Innovative and ecological, with self-healing properties, but less available and more expensive.
+• TPU inner tubes: Innovative and environmentally-friendly, with self-repairing properties, but less available and more expensive.

-How to choose the right inner tube for your bike and its use?
+How do you choose the right inner tube for your bike type and use?

-How do I repair a punctured or damaged inner tube?
+How to repair a punctured or damaged inner tube?

-To repair an inner tube, first identify the hole by inflating the tube slightly and listening, or by placing it in water.
+To repair an inner tube, start by identifying the hole by inflating the tube slightly and listening, or by placing it in water.
 Then prepare the surface with abrasive paper and apply a patch, either traditional with glue, or self-adhesive without glue, depending on the size of the puncture.

 More cycling tips?